SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

    H_D = \sum_{j=1}^n h_j^t

-where the total viscoelastic bond force is the sum of :math:`j = 1` to :math:`n` Maxwell elements as defined in the *file.table*.
+where the total viscoelastic bond force is the sum of :math:`j = 1` to :math:`n` Maxwell elements.
 The force contributed by each :math:`j`-th Maxwell element at the current timestep is given as

 .. math::